 The portfolio is constructed from the bottom up and is comprised of U.S. dollar-denominated securities.
 The Subadvisor sets sector allocations based on its views of relative values between sectors and opportunities at the security level.
 A comprehensive risk overlay also influences portfolio construction.
 The Subadvisor systematically measures and monitors the Fund's key risk exposures.
 The overall aim of the portfolio construction process is to craft a portfolio of attractively priced securities (relative to other opportunities in the universe) that when combined together in a portfolio provide what the Subadvisor believes will be attractive expected return, reasonable risk exposures, and adequate liquidity.

-At times, the Fund may invest a large percentage of its assets in investment-grade mortgage-backed and asset-backed securities.

-Credit Quality: The Fund invests primarily in investment-grade securities.
+The Fund may invest up to 10% of its total assets in preferred stock and convertible securities.
+Credit Quality: The Fund invests primarily in investment-grade securities, but may invest up to 25% of its total assets in below investment-grade securities, commonly referred to as "high-yield" or "junk" bonds, as rated by Moody's Investor Service, Inc., Standard & Poor's Rating Services or Fitch, Inc., or, if unrated, as determined by the Fund's Subadvisor.

-Duration: The Fund's average duration, as calculated by the Subadvisor, is normally equal to that of its benchmark, plus or minus 10%.
+Duration: The Fund's average duration, as calculated by the Subadvisor, is normally equal to that of its benchmark, plus or minus 0.5 years.
 The duration of the Bloomberg U.S. Aggregate Bond Index as of December 31, 2023 was 6.24 years.
 Average duration is a weighted average of all bond durations in the Fund's portfolio, and is an approximate measure of the sensitivity of the market value of the Fund's holdings to changes in interest rates.
 If the Fund's duration is longer than the market's duration, the Fund would be expected to experience a greater change in the value of its assets when interest rates are rising or falling than would the market as a whole.